bluesky/tiled/docs/source/explanations/access-control.md

 which entries.

-This is implemented using an "Access Policy" object, which implements a given policy for certain types of Catalog.
+This is implemented using an "Access Policy" object, which implements a given policy for certain types of Tree.
 It can do this in one of two ways:

 1. Brute-force checking the entries one at a time
 2. Using a query to narrow down search results to those that the authenticated user is allowed to access.

-(1) is easier to implement and suitable for small- to medium-sized Catalogs in memory or backed by a modestly-sized directory.
-(2) is necessary for large Catalogs backed by databases or other external services.
+(1) is easier to implement and suitable for small- to medium-sized Trees in memory or backed by a modestly-sized directory.
+(2) is necessary for large Trees backed by databases or other external services.

 This is an example of (1):